Cooperation Jackson: Mutual aid

 Cooperation Jackson has long focused on facilitating mutual aid projects.
 This has included creating and distributing personal protective equipment and providing an eviction support hotline in the wake of the COVID-19 pandemic.
 Members have also created community gardens and composting sheds on vacant spaces to aid their goal of providing enough organic food to provide for the calorie needs of 20,000 people in Jackson.

-In 2021, Cooperation organizers began work with the Grassroots Center in Vermont to develop a land trust in that state in cooperation with the local indigenous population and to address food needs with regenerative agriculture.
+In 2021, Cooperation Jackson organizers began work with the Grassroots Center in Vermont to develop a land trust in that state in cooperation with the local indigenous population and to address food needs with regenerative agriculture.
 The project also seeks to serve as a safe haven for potential climate refugees who may be escaping inhospitable conditions in Mississippi.

 Cooperative institutions

-Several cooperatives exist as part of the Cooperation Jackson network.
-These include the lawn care business The Green Team, the organic vegetable farm Freedom Farms, and the print shop The Center for Community Production, which also operates a 3D printer.
-These cooperatives try to alleviate causes of poverty and discrimination while operating in an ecologically sustainable manner.
-A cooperative incubator exists, called the Balagoon Center.
-Cooperation Jackson also owns about three hectares of land which it operates as a community land trust.
+Several cooperatives operate as part of the Cooperation Jackson network.
+These include the lawn care business The Green Team, the organic vegetable farm Freedom Farms, the print and design shop Eversville Design & Print Shop, and The Center for Community Production, which operates a 3D printer.
+The Kuwasi Balagoon Center for Economic Democracy and Sustainable Development serves as a cooperative incubator and training center.
+Cooperation Jackson describes its development model as three-tiered: a community land trust as anchor, worker cooperative development, and solidarity institutions.
+As of 2024, the network was nearing completion of the Ida B. Wells Plaza, a planned business center to include Eversville Design & Print Shop, Chief Farms (a medical cannabis cooperative), and a cooperative grocery called People's Grocery, with the transition to People's Grocery marking the start of a third phase of development.
+All land acquisition and cooperative startups through Phase 2 were completed without taking on debt.